hj-f/Youtube-Content-Optimization/README.md

-Cluster 2: High-view, low-frequency uploads (e.g. MrBeast-type viral hits) Cluster 1: Newer, fast-growing channels with frequent uploads Cluster 0: Stable performers with long-form content Insights & Takeaways
+Cluster 2: High-view, low-frequency uploads (e.g. MrBeast-type viral hits) Cluster 1: Newer, fast-growing channels with frequent uploads Cluster 0: Stable performers with long-form content
+# Insights & Takeaways
-Key Engagement Insights
+## Key Engagement Insights
 Likes > Comments as engagement indicators
-Video length is not a strong predictor of performance Strong feedback loop: more subscribers → more views → higher engagement Content Strategy Recommendations
+Video length is not a strong predictor of performance Strong feedback loop: more subscribers → more views → higher engagement
+## Content Strategy Recommendations
 Focus on increasing engagement per upload
-Target consistent uploading and optimize titles, tags, and thumbnails Monitor normalized metrics like subscriber_growth_rate for clearer performance evaluation Market Applications
+Target consistent uploading and optimize titles, tags, and thumbnails Monitor normalized metrics like subscriber_growth_rate for clearer performance evaluation
+## Market Applications
-For Creators: Know what to improve and where to invest For Brands: Benchmark sponsored content, optimize campaign timing For Analysts: A flexible framework for scalable content intelligence About
+* For Creators: Know what to improve and where to invest
-No description, website, or topics provided.
-Resources
- Readme
- Activity
-Stars
- 0 stars
-Watchers
- 0 watching
-Forks
- 3 forks
-Report repository
-Releases
-No releases published
-Packages
-No packages published
-Languages
-Jupyter Notebook
-84.1%

-JavaScript
-14.5%

-Other
-1.4%
-Footer
+* For Brands: Benchmark sponsored content, optimize campaign timing
+* For Analysts: A flexible framework for scalable content intelligence